Video Gear I Use

 What Gear For Post-Production?

-- Apple MacBook Air with 8 GB Ram – This laptop is well worth the investment.
+- Apple MacBook Pro – This laptop is well worth the investment.
 It’s lightweight, great size, and powerful to edit photos & videos.
 If you are a teacher, you can order from Apple directly and receive a discount.

 - Amazon Basics External Hard Drive Portable Carrying Case – Protect your SSD drive and keep up with cables with this carrying case.